Larry Ruyf has always been a puzzle fan, especially of one he began piecing together in 1989 depicting a

 Since he began collecting the pieces to his life-sized puzzle nearly 20 years ago, much has changed for Ruyf.
 Though no longer with his wife, the puzzle has remained a passion – not to mention spectacular room decor.

 The original puzzle hangs on the wall of his San José-area home, matted and framed, while the collection it inspired lives nearby.
-Using the Coca-Cola ruler in the image for scale, Ruyf built a shelf now filled with the nearly 100 objects collected over the years.
+Using the

 With only five or six pieces needed to finish his collection, Ruyf feels the puzzle’s completion will be a little bittersweet.